Rachel Sophia

 While my passion is for editing, I have worn many different hats on and off set, and around the globe, working for companies such as the Discovery Channel, Universal, Esquire Network, Slate.com and on Morgan Freeman’s television show “Through the WormHole.”

-My most recent feature documentary “Beethoven In Beijing” took me around the world three times, traveling behind-the-scenes with the Philadelphia Orchestra.
+My feature documentary “Beethoven In Beijing” took me around the world three times, traveling behind-the-scenes with the Philadelphia Orchestra.
 Traveling through China definitely presented some interesting problems that needed creative solutions.
 It was an exercise in flexibility and creativity, two skills I find extremely important to the art of editing.
 “Beethoven In Beijing was been accepted to eight different film festivals, including DocUtah, Berkshire International, and most fittingly the Classical Arts Film Festival at the Jarvis Conservatory.

 I enjoy candle-lit dinners and conversations about workflow, and project organization.
 I am highly competitive, enjoy living a cinematic life and am down for a good discussion about the kuleshov effect any day of the week.